 What Are Nutritional Supplements?

 Healthy food is a great way of getting the nutrients for your body.
 However, with today’s environmental problems and the rise in processed foods, one may not get the necessary nutrition.
 In fact, often the cooking process also takes away from the food’s health benefits.
-This is where supplements come into the picture.
+When food sources fail to provide you with the essential nutrients is where supplements come into the picture.

 They fill the gap between what your body needs and what lacks in your daily meals.
-While they are ideal for fulfilling the missing nutrition, supplements are also used as a preventive measure and for boosting your immunity to fight against age-related or environment-related issues.
+While they are ideal for fulfilling the missing nutrition, supplements are also used as a preventive measure and for boosting your immunity to fight against age-related or environment-related issues, and to reduce the risk of various health conditions.
 Usually, these are available as capsules, pills, powders, or liquids.

 The literal meaning of a supplement is to enhance or complete something.
 This means that it aids the food consumed to make you healthy.
 Without the right kind of food, your supplements find it tough to improve your immunity and thus, fight diseases.